ajcwebdev/autoshow/utils/prompt.md

-export const PROMPT = `

 This is a transcript with timestamps.
-Write 3 potential titles for the video.

-Write a one sentence summary of the transcript, a one paragraph summary, and a two paragraph summary.
+Write a one sentence summary of the transcript and a one paragraph summary.
   - The one sentence summary shouldn't exceed 180 characters (roughly 30 words).
   - The one paragraph summary should be approximately 600-1200 characters (roughly 100-200 words).